martynrees/LGW-Flask/README.md

 python3 server.py
 Browse on your local machine to http://127.0.0.1:5000
 ```
-2. As a Docker container.
+2. As a Docker container (assuming you already have docker installed on your machine).
 ```
 mkdir lgw
 cd lgw